-While the Great Barrier Reef stands as a beautiful testament to the power of natural construction, in recent years there have emerged numerous threats to the existence of the reef that loom and make its future fairly uncertain.
-The harsh influence of man combined with various cyclical and natural factors have created cause for concern amongst both biologists and conservationist groups who do not want to see this precious natural miracle fall into decline.
-One of the contributing factors to the reef’s beauty which is simultaneously one of its greatest weaknesses to threats is the level of utter dependence each part of the ecosystem has on one another.
-That is to say, that if a single organism or species is affected or declines in number, it can have a huge ripple effect both down and up through the Great Barrier Reef’s food chain.
+While the Great Barrier Reef stands as a beautiful testament to the power of natural construction, in recent years several threats have emerged that threaten the future of the reef.
+The influence of mankind combined with various cyclical and natural factors have created cause for concern amongst both biologists and conservationist groups who do not want to see this precious natural miracle fall into decline.
+One of the contributing factors to the reef’s beauty which is simultaneously one of its greatest weaknesses is the level of utter dependence each part of the ecosystem has on one another.
+If a single organism or species is affected or declines in number, it can have a huge ripple effect both down and up through the Great Barrier Reef’s food chain.
 Some of the largest factors and threats that have influenced the worrisome current conditions that the reef finds itself in include:

-- Shipping accidents: Being such a popular destination for cruises and other sightseeing vessels to pass through - as well as a tourism gateway when heading towards other island destinations such as Fiji - the Great Barrier Reef sees a huge amount of ocean traffic pass through its waters every day of the year.
+- Shipping accidents: Being such a popular destination for cruises and other sightseeing vessels to pass through – as well as a tourism gateway when heading towards other island destinations such as Fiji – the Great Barrier Reef sees a huge amount of ocean traffic pass through its waters every day of the year.
 Whilst the number of resulting collisions and groundings has decreased substantially in recent history when compared to the past, their occurrence and the subsequent wreck they leave has an immediate and drastic effect on the surrounding ecosystem as debris and other foreign objects enter the water and remain there for a long period of time.
-A boat does not have to go to the extreme of becoming wrecked to have an effect on the Great Barrier Reef, however; the mere act of larger vessels passing through the oceans of the reef can release a substance known as Tributyltin (or “TBT”) which is used as to preserve the condition of ship hulls that is toxic to sea water and which can damage marine organisms that it is released on top of.
+A boat does not have to go to the extreme of becoming wrecked to have an effect on the Great Barrier Reef.
+The mere act of larger vessels passing through the oceans of the reef can release a substance known as Tributyltin (or “TBT”) which is used to preserve the condition of ship hulls and is toxic to sea water and which can damage marine organisms.

 - Oil Spills: Despite the best efforts of government agencies to keep the Great Barrier Reef in the best condition possible, there have been a huge number of oil spills over the last few decades that have directly affected the reef and its marine life.
 While the act of oil drilling is banned on the reef, spills caused by passing oil container ships have still continued to occur, with the most recently recorded happening in 2010 as the Chinese bulk coal carrier Shen Neng 1 – travelling 10 kilometres outside the regulation shipping lane – struck the reef, scraping along its surface for a substantial length and creating a massive grounding scar over 3 kilometres in length (the longest in recorded history).
 As a result, some of the damaged areas have become uninhabitable for marine life and there are estimates from experts that the reef may take up to 10 to 20 years to recover from the incident.
 Agencies increased the maximum allowable fine for shipping companies that damage the Great Barrier Reef in response to the incident.
 To date, 283 total oil spills have occurred over the waters of the Great Barrier Reef since 1987.